Gwyneth’s 'I Wish You Well’ Was Immediate – But Can It Be, Really?

 Advertisement

-Linda Blair, PhD, is a clinical psychologist and an associate fellow of the British Psychological Society (BPS).

-"Saying 'I wish you well' to someone can be a bit like saying 'with respect' to someone you are disagreeing with," she explains over the phone.
+"Saying 'I wish you well' to someone can be a bit like saying 'with respect' to someone you are disagreeing with," clinical psychologist Dr Linda Blair tells Refinery29 on the phone.
 "The person saying that doesn’t really mean 'with respect' at all!"

 Indeed, as one friend told me when we discussed Paltrow’s courtroom drama: "I have said 'I wish you well' when I’m trying to gain control or power in a difficult situation."